jernesten/ogui/README.md

 Path=/home/yourusername/.local/share/ogui
 Terminal=false
 ```
-Move or copy de desktop file into ~/.local/share/applications directory to have the ogui option in your applications menu (not recommended for openbox desktops)
+Move or copy de desktop file into ~/.local/share/applications directory to have the ogui option in your applications menu (this action is useless for openbox menu)
 ```
+chmod +x ~/ogui/ogui.desktop
 cp ~/ogui/ogui.desktop ~/.local/share/applications/ogui.desktop
 ```